Wayne42/urAutomaton/README.md

 New features:

-You can save your actionstack in a txt file and load it up whenever you need it again.
+- You can save your actionstack in a txt file and load it up whenever you need it again.

 Planned features:

-Allow more keystrokes to be registered
+- Allow more keystrokes to be registered

-Random delay between actions
+- Random delay between actions

-Set different/edit delay between certain actions
+- Set different/edit delay between certain actions

-Allow drag and drop to be registered
+- Allow drag and drop to be registered

-Allow user to chose multiple saved profiles to be repeated however they desire
+- Allow user to chose multiple saved profiles to be repeated however they desire

+- Beautify the GUI

+- Beautify the code